NipunDilshanSenevirathne/intrinsic-rigid-body-control-estimation/README.md

 ### ✒️ Controller Overview

-The control law lifts the classical PID structure for a double integrator to a Lie group ( G ).
+The control law lifts the classical PID structure for a double integrator to a Lie group $G$.
 Key components include:

 * **Right-invariant configuration error**